Atlanta Back And Neck Injury Lawyers

 - Remove fall hazards in the home – Millions of older adults fall each year, and more than 30,000 of them die; one in five suffers a serious injury.

-Common Symptoms of Spinal Cord Injuries
+Common Symptoms of Spinal Cord Injuries in Atlanta

 Acute spinal cord injuries need immediate medical attention.
 Your spinal cord injury symptoms may look like other conditions or injuries, so it is critical to seek medical attention for serious back or neck pain following an accident or injury.
 Some of the common symptoms include: